-So you’re fed up with an overflowing closet and are ready to tackle the mess once and for all, but where do you start?
+So you’re fed up with an overflowing closet and ready to tackle the mess once and for all.
+But where do you start?
 You could try the reverse hanger method where you turn all the hangers backwards and only flip them when you wear something.
-If a hanger is still backwards at the end of a year then that item goes – but that’s just delayed decision making taking up valuable hanging space in the mean time.
-So let’s tackle the beast head on shall we?
+If a hanger is still backwards at the end of a year then that item goes.
+That’s just delayed decision making and clothes take up valuable hanging space in the mean time.
+So let’s tackle the beast head on with these tips for how to declutter clothes.

 Step 1: Vision